gnist-dev/herodot/example.typ

 #test

-= Testing with day and month fields
+= Example with day and month fields

 In previous example it is only the year field that is being set for the events, here the day and month field are also set.